complexdatacollective/Interviewer/integration-tests/README.md

 Uses spectron to run app in development mode.

-Because of older version of Electron, version 4.0.0 is used, which correlates to version 4 of webdriver, docs which can be found here:
+To match version 5.x of Electron, version 7.0.0 is used, which correlates to version 4.13 of webdriver, docs which can be found here:

 http://v4.webdriver.io/api.html (Select 'Latest')